 Costs associated with attendance at workshops / conferences will be considered – but must be detailed in the justification of resources section of the application and be directly related to the aims of the secondment.

-Yorkshire MedTech secondments operate as a rolling call, accepting applications throughout the year.
 Start by reviewing the full Secondment Guidance Document to confirm your proposed placement is in scope.
-Then complete the short Intention to Submit form (10 – 15 minutes).
+Then download and complete the relevant application form from our application documents below.

 The secondment call remains open until December 2026.
 Final submissions are due by December 2026; those planning longer, part-time secondments should apply by July 2026.
 Applications are assessed on a rolling basis, typically within 4-6 weeks of full submission.